k2-fsa/libriheavy/README.md

 This is the official repository of the Libriheavy dataset.
 Libriheavy is a labeled version of [Librilight](https://arxiv.org/pdf/1912.07875.pdf).
 Please refer to our paper: *Libriheavy: a 50,000 hours ASR corpus with punctuation casing and context* for more details.
 [Preprint available on arxiv](https://arxiv.org/abs/2309.08105).

+**Updates:**

+* we release a version with longer duraitons (from 20 - 100 seconds), see https://huggingface.co/datasets/pkufool/libriheavy_long for details.

 ## How to download the dataset

 The audio files of Libriheavy is the same as those in Librilight, the audio files is available [here](https://github.com/facebookresearch/libri-light/tree/main/data_preparation), you can download it by: